jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-24b.md

 closer as the centuries rolled on.
 “Gracchus” Babeuf, the leading spirit of the only purely socialist movement within the French Revolution, was considered of sufficient importance for the government to pay him the compliment of executing him in 1797.

-Again England best illustrates this development.
+England best illustrates this development.
 We need only compare, from this angle, the history of the Leveller movement in the seventeenth and the Chartist movement in the nineteenth centuries.
 In the first case, Winstanley joined and led as an individual; in the second case,